sigsergv/pyrone/DEVELOPMENT.md

 environment and from project directory):

     $ python3.4 setup.py develop

-Also you need to install mysql-connector-python manually (there is not appropriate version on pypi site yet).
-Follow instructions on this page: <http://dev.mysql.com/doc/connector-python/en/connector-python-installation-source.html>.

 Copy configuration script `development.ini` from the directory `examples` to the same directory where `setup.py` is located, edit `development.ini` appropriately, but default preferences are